Juliolloret/MACS/README.md

 ## Workflow Details
 MACS organizes research tasks into a graph of specialized agents:
+Workflow configuration is managed via config.json.
+Users can alter the agent order, prompts, and models without touching code.

 1. **PDF Loading:** Extracts text from all PDFs in the selected folder.
 2. **Summarization:** Each PDF is summarized by an LLM agent.